Azure-Samples/powerbi-angular-client/README.md

   `jspm install`

-  If you don't have jspm installed, you can install it locally or globaly using `npm install -g jspm`
+  If you don't have jspm installed, you can install it locally or globaly using `npm install -g jspm@0.17.0-beta.15` (`PowerBI-Angular will fail to install with jspm v0.16.x)

 3. Serve the files from the root of the repository: